-Phase Characteristics Adhesion of plank- Biofilms generally start by the adhesion of microbial cells to a biotic or tonic cells abiotic surface.
+Characteristics Biofilms generally start by the adhesion of microbial cells to a biotic or abiotic surface.
 Biotic surfaces may include endothelial lesions, necrotic tissues, mucous, etc., while abiotic surfaces may include indwelling devices: vascular catheters, urinary catheters; prostheses, surfaces from the clinical environment.
 This surface adhesion or primary attachment, can be active or passive depending on microbial factors such as motility, or expression of adhesive.
 Cellular physiology changes, affecting surface membrane proteins.
 Removal of irreversibly attached cells is difficult as it requires use of specific enzymes, surfactant, sanitizers.
 Bacteria behave as hydrophobic particles presenting negative charge, but this varies with growth phase.
-Formation of an Genes responsible for adhesion and matrix assembly are activated when extracellular stimulated by factors including population density and nutrient limitation. polymeric The EPS matrix is composed of a mixture of bio-polymers.
-The matrix substance (EPS) produced in broth culture is not similar to the one produced when strains matrix are attached to a surface, and biofilms also differ between in vivo and in vitro conditions.
+Genes responsible for adhesion and matrix assembly are activated when stimulated by factors including population density and nutrient limitation.
+The EPS matrix is composed of a mixture of bio-polymers.
+The matrix produced in broth culture is not similar to the one produced when strains are attached to a surface, and biofilms also differ between in vivo and in vitro conditions.
 EPS can also be produced by plank-tonic cells resulting in enhanced attachment.
-Accumulation of Micro colony development is the result of simultaneous bacterial multi-layered aggregation and growth.
-The tulip biofilm arrangement was established as clusters of a discrete model, using con focal laser microscopy. microbial cells Biofilm maturation During biofilm maturation, canals are created in the biofilm structure.
+Micro colony development is the result of simultaneous bacterial aggregation and growth.
+The tulip biofilm arrangement was established as a discrete model, using con focal laser microscopy.
+During biofilm maturation, canals are created in the biofilm structure.
 These will allow gradient-based passage of nutrients and signaling molecules, favoring organized agglomeration and differentiation of cells based on their metabolic state.
-Detachment and Following maturation, biofilms become thicker, developing an anaerobic dispersal of plank environment on the interior, while external layers may begin separating. tonic bacteria Detachment and dispersal can also occur when there is a nutritional imbalance.
+Following maturation, biofilms become thicker, developing an anaerobic environment on the interior, while external layers may begin separating.
+Detachment and dispersal can also occur when there is a nutritional imbalance.
 For instance, low carbon availability increases EPS synthesis.
 Detached cells or clusters of cells can travel as septic embolism, and may colonize new sites, then generating infection with potentially new biofilm formation.